 - The Andrews, and their son, now also produce Knappogue Castle Irish Whiskey.
 This whiskey is one of the few independently bottled varieties available in Ireland.

 - Visitors to the area can stay overnight at the castle.
 Accommodation in one of the State Rooms is a memorable experience.

 - Perhaps the best way to experience the Castle is through their evening banquets.
 With food, entertainment, costume, culture and history rolled into one epic night, this is a memorable way to enjoy some of the best that Ireland has to offer.

-You can find more information about this unique Irish landmark here.
+You can find more information about this unique Irish landmark at their official website here.

 Want More Irish Castles?